Difference Between Microprocessor Vs Microcontroller

 When you need to run resource-hungry applications and you are sure that the output is not defined, then a microprocessor should be used.
 Microprocessor often uses an operating system to work which itself consumes most of its resources.
 A typical example is our desktop computers.

-Microcontrollers are used in embedded systems and only does the job for which it is programmed.
+Microcontrollers are used in embedded systems and only do the job for which it is programmed.
 The input and output are defined and ideally suited for that specified job only.
-A typical example is our refrigerator or washing machines or microwave etc.
+A typical example is our refrigerator, washing machines, or microwave, etc.

 Microcontroller Vs Microprocessor Table